anudr01d/Firebase-chat/README.md

 # ChatApp

-One to one and one to many chat application using Firebase
+Chat application using Firebase

-This also includes the following features
+Includes the following features,

-User management.
+* One to one, Group chat including sending images
-Send images within a chat.
+* User management - Add verified users to the app.
-Tap on a word to get word meanings within the chat.
+* Tap on a word to get its definition within a chat.
-Undo a sent message within fixed duration.
+* Undo a sent message within fixed duration.